 From July 1 to 29, 2016

-Field work related to diffuse volcanic degassing survey at Tenerife Northwestern Volcano Rift-Zone and Teide volcano summit cone (Tenerife) from July 4 to 17 and July 19 to 23, 2016, respectively.
-Lab work for chemical and isotopic analysis of the soil gas samples collected during the field work from July 25 to 28, 2016.
+Field work related to diffuse volcanic degassing monitoring at the summit crater of Teide volcano in a weekly basis.
+Lab work for chemical and isotopic analysis of the soil gas samples collected during the field work.
 Students will be trained to:

 (i) use portable instrumentation to perform in-situ measurements of soil CO2 efflux,

 (ii) collect soil gas samples for chemical and isotopic analysis,

 (iii) apply statistical-graphical analysis of the collected data,

 (iv) evaluate the total diffuse CO2 emission from an active volcano using Gaussian simulations,

 (v) use lab instrumental such as micro-chromatography (microGC) and quadrupole mass spectrometer (QMS) to perform chemical analysis of the collected soil gas samples, and